github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 When the database is successfully created, you'll find a new directory at the path specified in the command.
-If you used the ``--db-cluster`` option to create more than one database, a subdirectory is created for each langauge.
+If you used the ``--db-cluster`` option to create more than one database, a subdirectory is created for each language.
 Each CodeQL database directory contains a number of subdirectories, including the relational data (required for analysis) and a source archive---a copy of the source files made at the time the database was